-The journal Oncogene published the results of a study that evaluated several anti-inflammatory compounds and found that aspirin and ibuprofen, two of the most common non-steroidal anti-inflammatory drugs are least effective, while curcumin is among the most effective anti-inflammatory compounds in the world.
+Oncogene published the results of a study that evaluated several anti-inflammatory compounds.
+They found that aspirin and ibuprofen, two of the most common non-steroidal anti-inflammatory drugs are least effective.
+That, while curcumin is among the most effective anti-inflammatory compounds in the world.

-This news should have reached every household in the world after the study was conducted because inflammation is at the root of most diseases.
+This news should have reached every household in the world after the study was conducted.
+Inflammation is at the root of most diseases.

 Increasingly common diseases today — such as cancer, ulcerative colitis, arthritis, high cholesterol, and chronic pain — are all associated with inflammation.

 The anti-inflammatory effects of curcumin have also been studied as a possible treatment for Alzheimer’s disease.
 According to the Alzheimer’s Society, evidence for turmeric’s effects on Alzheimer’s patients is inconclusive.
 It’s not certain that turmeric can prevent or treat the disease.

 Turmeric benefits include anti-inflammatory and antioxidant properties.
 These have proven effective in treating multiple skin conditions.
 Turmeric benefits for skin include:

 - Increasing glow and luster of the skin

 - Calming the pores to decrease acne and acne scarring